dspringuel-va/blog-posts/kubernetes/README.md

 One thing to mention is that the Service resource itself doesn't manage the pods' IP addresses under its wings.
 Another resource called Endpoints takes care of that.

 The Endpoint resource can be created manually.
-When matched by name with a Service that doesn't specify a pod selector, it can be used to create a service that points to external services to the cluster.
+When matched by name with a Service that doesn't specify a pod selector, it can be used to create a service that points to external services outside the cluster.

 ![Endpoints to external service](https://docs.google.com/drawings/d/e/2PACX-1vSdFY4W97DJuRz0agL_GG8SoYBZ2QiDqTSWQrj6pKiAx0xdOHhkRTr4roqS-LHuUFsmm73OvS0520Sb/pub?w=1870&h=1278)